 However, this radial type, like the ripple-in-the-pond, loses power and productivity as it penetrates from 1 -3

 That means that Radial Shock Wave Therapy (R-SWT) is effective for tendons and foot pain treatments with very little skin, fat or muscle in between them and the site of the lesion, for instance, heel pain like Achilles tendinitis or plantar fasciitis)

 Focus shockwave therapy is usually otherwise known as 'painless shockwave therapy'.
 While focused shock wave therapy is not entirely sensitivity-free, the nature of the soundwave skipping the skin barrier creates a much better tolerance.

 Skipping the skin means clients will often feel the vibration of the tissues fluttering rather than the repetitive string of waves drumming through the skin.
 Which is the sensation seen in the older Radial type (ballistic generator) handpiece.

-In short, there are not many conditions where the focused type doesn't surpass the use of radial shock wave therapy and to be the first choice for the client.
+In short, there are not many conditions where the focused type doesn't surpass the use of radial shock wave therapy and is the first choice for the client.

 At the London Foot Pain Clinic based in Wimbledon, we have access to both the Radial type (1) and the Focused type of shockwave therapy (2).

 This therapy choice allows the practitioners treating you to choose either.
-But honestly, the treatment is a supporter/ stimulator to your bodies healing, and it's ultimately up to the client which type they pick.
+But honestly, the treatment is a supporter/ stimulator to your body's healing, and it's ultimately up to the client which types they pick.